 If solar remains a customized home improvement industry, it’s very likely that channel strategies will win the day.
 They will be the local guys who come into your home and install your security system, new tiles for your bathroom and your solar panels.

-On the other hand, if the public becomes more educated about solar on a national level and begins to see it as an ordinary utility, like broadband or telephone service, it will be vertical integration that proves the most successful.
+On the other hand, if the public becomes more educated about solar on a national level and begins to see it as an ordinary utility, like broadband or telephone service, it will be the vertical integration that proves the most successful.

 Either way, MODsolar will continue to support growth from wherever it comes.
 Go get ’em!